CryptoBlades/cryptoblades/README.md

 - `npm run test-local` - run test and ignore unnecessary migrations (only for the local contracts).

 ## Errors

 - If you run into any error at all during the build process you may need to reset [Ganache](https://www.trufflesuite.com/ganache) by deleting previous workspaces and going through the Ganache setup process again including importing a new account for Metamask.
 - Artifacts are from different compiler runs `- rm -rf build/`

 ## Testing locally

-To run tests locally, first turn on the test network:
+To run tests locally simply run
-`truffle develop --network test --log`

-Then run:
-`npm test-local`
+`npm run test:local`